 Kim Jong Chol - Leadership Succession

-Kim Jong Chol [Kim Jong Chul], Kim Jong Il's 23-year-old second son [apparently born around 1981], is considered by some to be the leader's chosen successor.
+Kim Jong Chol [Kim Jong Chul], Kim Jong Il's 23-year-old second son [apparently born around 1981], was considered by some to be the leader's chosen successor.
 But a younger son assuming control ahead of the eldest would be a major, and potentially destabilizing, departure from Confucian ethos.

 He attended school in Switzerland.
 He has a post at the Worker's Party's Central Committee Leadership Division, where Kim Jong Il trained to succeed Kim Il-sung.
 Kim Jong-Chol reportedly began work at the propaganda and agitation division of the Workers Party after studying at an international school in the Swiss city of Bern.
 According to one South Korean magazine report, he is said to be a fan of the US National Basketball Association, and had his father build basketball courts at their villas around the country.